Oachira Gram Panchayat: History

 Centuries before the Proclamation of Temple entry, Ochira was the only place in Hinduism where worship was open to all, irrespective of caste or creed.
 Oachira is popular[says who?] in tourism due to the centuries-old Oachira Temple.
 According to historians[again, who?], Oachira was an important Buddhist monastery.
 Buddhist civilization in and around Oachira, as well as the multitude of place-names ending in pally, lend credence to the theory.
 The Oachirakali, which is performed annually by combining the strength and beauty of martial arts, is considered as a renewal of some historical tradition.

 Geography

-Oachira Panchayat is relatively unelevated, lying 3.05 meterrs, or 10.6 feet above sea level.
+Oachira Panchayat is relatively unelevated, lying 3.05 meters, or 10.6 feet above sea level.
 The region is situated by the coast, which constitutes a significant part of the physiography of Kerala.
 Common geographic features of this region are sand ridges and plains, with sand ridges taking up almost 75% of the total area.

 Mainly two types of soils are found in Oachira: sandy loam, which is found in sand ridges, and alluvial soil, deposited by rivers, and are commonly seen in the planes.

 To the north, Oachira borders Krishanpuram and the Devikulangara Panchayats.
 To the west, it borders Klappana.
 To the east, it borders Thazhava and Kulashekharapuram, and to the east, it borders Vallikunnam.